Jenrick accepts role of shadow justice secretary in rival Badenoch’s top team

 All three ran as candidates against Ms Badenoch in the race to succeed Rishi Sunak.

-PA understands the appointments to the opposition frontbench are an effort to unite different factions of the Conservative Party after the long internal election battle.
+The appointments to the opposition frontbench are an effort to unite different factions of the Conservative Party after a long internal election battle, it is understood.

 The new Conservative leader said she would offer all her rivals in the race roles in her shadow cabinet, but former home secretary James Cleverly has already ruled himself out from such a job.